The Three Snake-Leaves: Synopsis

+The prince and his servant row back to the kingdom ahead of the princess and the skipper and inform the king of the lovers' misdeed.
+Shocked by his daughter's actions, the king hides his son-in-law.
+When the princess returns, she lies that her husband had died on the way home and the skipper saved her, only for the king to reveal the resurrected prince.
+The princess begs her father for mercy, but he refuses on account of her killing the person she owed her life.

+The king then has the princess and the skipper executed by placing them on a ship pierced with holes and they drown.

 Analysis

 Austrian consul Johann Georg von Hahn noted the motif of the resurrection by the herb or plant a snake brought to revive its mate echoes the Greek tale of Polyidus and Glaucus.

 Professor Ulrich Marzolph indicated its parallel in Greek tradition, but also pointed that the motif of the animal reviving its mate with a plant can be found in the poem Eliduc by Marie de France.

 Hans-Jörg Uther noted literary predecessors in the Indian Panchatantra, in Apollodorus and in Hyginus.